-1604.00 Residential District Requirements
+1605.00 Residential/Agricultural District Requirements

-- 1604.01 Number.
-Approved home businesses are allowed one sign per street or road on which they have frontage. - 1604.02 Size.
-Total square footage of signs shall be 25 square feet or less, with individual signs not exceeding 16 square feet.
-On two-sided signs, only one side is used to compute the sign's area. - 1604.03 Height.
+- 1605.01 Number.
+Only approved home businesses are allowed one sign per street or road on which they have frontage.
+Corner lot properties are allowed one sign on each street or road. - 1605.02 Size.
+Total square footage of signs shall be 32 square feet or less, with individual signs not exceeding 16 square feet.
+On two-sided signs, only one side is used to compute the sign's area. - 1605.03 Height.
 Signs shall not exceed 8 feet in height.
 This is measured from the top of the sign to the surrounding grade of the ground.

-1604.04 Lighting.
+1605.04 Lighting.